bitovi/academy/src/program-management-with-jira/program-management.md

 ## Purpose

-In this training, you will learn how to build, maintain, and report on accurate multi-team plans with Jira.
+In this training, you will learn how to <span class="color-blue bold">build</span>,
+<span class="color-green bold">maintain</span>, and
+<span class="color-purple bold">report</span> <span class="color-teal bold">accurate</span> and
+<span class="color-red bold italic">actionable</span> <span class="color-gray bold">multi-team</span> plans with Jira.
 Let's break each part of that down:

-- Build - How to take ideas, flesh them out, estimate them, and put them into future plans.
+- <span class="color-blue bold">Build</span> - How to take ideas, flesh them out, estimate them, and put them into future plans.
-- Maintain - How to keep a plan up to date as development completes and things change.
+- <span class="color-green bold">Maintain</span> - How to keep a plan up to date as development completes and things change.
-- Report - How to summarize the plan in an easy-to-digest format for stakeholders and a wider team.
+- <span class="color-purple bold">Report</span> - How to summarize the plan in an easy-to-digest format for stakeholders and a wider team.
-- Accurate - We will use improved modeling of estimates to create more accurate plans.
+- <span class="color-teal bold">Accurate</span> - How to use improved modeling of estimates to create more accurate plans.
-- Multi-team - How to build plans that coordinates multiple product-teams' work items.
+- <span class="color-gray bold">Multi-team</span> - How to build plans that coordinates the work items for multiple product teams at a program level.

-We will build a plan that looks something like the following:

-[TODO IMAGE OF ADVANCED PLAN]

-And reports that look like:

-[TODO IMAGE OF REPORT]

-But, the ultimate goal of this training is to teach you how to create __actionable plans__.
+This training will leave you with a decent understanding of Jira too.
+However, the ultimate goal of this training is to teach you how to create actionable plans.

 ## Actionable Plans

-_Know the future so that you can change it._
+> Know the future so that you can change it.
+>
+> - Someone inspirational

-Actionable Plans are plans that have enough accuracy and forward visibility to enable teams to make changes that affect the plan.
+<span class="color-red bold italic">Actionable Plans</span> are plans that have enough accuracy and forward visibility to enable teams to make changes that actually improve outcomes.
 These changes might be:

 - Restructuring work to avoid blockers
 - Better coordinating handoff between teams